 Be prepared for emergencies

 Natural hazards such as earthquakes, floods, and severe storms can disrupt power and water utility services.
-There are a number of easy things you can do this fall to keep your household safe during these kinds of emergencies.
+There are a number of easy things you can do to keep your household safe during these kinds of emergencies.
 Whether it’s a minor event such as a short power outage or something bigger like a natural disaster, taking steps now can prevent injuries and property damage in a real situation.

 - Know what kind of disasters and emergencies are most common where you live, and learn what emergency responders recommend.